Leather 101: Different Types Of Leather Furniture

-Dyeing to be Beautiful
+Dying to be Beautiful

-The quality of leather is also based on the dyeing process.
+The quality of the leather is also based on the dyeing process.
 Soft and supple aniline leathers are considered the most luxurious and stylish, but they are not necessarily the most practical option.

 Just for the record: Suede isn’t the only product made from splits.
 Finishing techniques like embossing or antiquing can be applied to splits to make them resemble top grains.
-Such leather is less expensive, but does not have the same hand or strength as true top grains.
+Such leather is less expensive but does not have the same hand or strength as true top grains.

 Keeping it Clean